-Senior Scams: What to Watch Out for in 2025
+Senior Scams: What to Watch Out for in 2026

-With the rise of AI and other technologies, it’s harder than ever to tell what’s real and what’s fake.
+Scams targeting seniors are becoming more sophisticated.
+With the rise of AI and other technologies, it’s harder to tell what is legitimate and what is dangerous.

-What might seem like a harmless email from a friend, a video call from a loved one, or a text from your bank could actually be a scammer trying to steal your information or money.
+What might seem like a harmless email from a friend, a video call from a loved one, or a text from your bank could actually be a scammer trying to steal your information and money.

 Your Guide to Medicare Parts A & B